Composite Fermion Nonlinear Sigma Models

 Since $\Psi^\dagger \gamma^5 \gamma^j \Psi$ and $\Psi^\dagger \Psi$ are odd under charge conjugation,

-This is consistent with the usual definition of charge conjugation (e.g., \cite{Peskin:1995ev}) and the identification of $i M_1$ as a $\gamma_5$-type mass.
+This is consistent with the usual definition of charge conjugation (e.g., \cite{Peskin:1995ev}) and the identifications of $i M_1$ and $M_2$ as ``$\gamma_5$-type" and ``conventional" Dirac masses in the Minkowski signature version of this Euclidean action---see Appendix \ref{appendixminkowskiaction}.
 Because Hermitian conjugation and Wick rotation don't commute, we use the Minkowski action \eqref{minkowskiaction} to determine that $\Psi$ and $\Psi^\dagger$ transform under a $U(1)$ chiral rotation as

 The derivative terms in $S$ are invariant under continuous chiral transformations; the mass terms only preserve chiral transformations with $\alpha \in \pi \mathbb{Z}$.